-Desert Willow Tree (Chilopsis linearis) is a low watering spring blooming tree does well in the southwest.
-There are several varieties that you use can use for your landscaping needs.
-You will see these trees along the arroyos and ditch banks of the desert southwest.
+Desert Willow Tree (Chilopsis linearis) is a low watering spring blooming tree.
+It does well in the southwest.
+There are several varieties that you can use for your Desert landscaping needs.
+These trees a prevalent along the arroyos and ditch banks of the desert southwest.
 They propagate when seed pods dry and fall to the ground.

-The natural desert willow is drought tolerant and provides long lasting blooms.
-It is deciduous in the southwest with long purple like trumpet like flowers.
+The natural desert willow is drought tolerant and provides long-lasting blooms.
+It is deciduous in the southwest with long purple like trumpet-like flowers.
 Moderate grower up to 20ft. tall and 15ft wide.
-You can trim them for the one tree look or leave them alone for multi-trunk type large shrub.
+You can trim it for a great looking shade tree, or leave them alone for multi-trunk type large shrub.
 Plant several of them in a row for a great border type shrub.

 Below is the Chilopsis linearis ‘Burgundy’ desert willow.
-Very similar to the one above but the flowers are a darker burgundy color, thus it’s name.
+Very similar to the one above but the flowers are a darker burgundy color, thus it’s named.

 TIMELESS BEAUTY DESERT WILLOW